ryanguill/emit/README.md

 > Note! this project is just getting started.
 It has been mostly tested, but I am not claiming 100% coverage yet.
 The API is not finalized and very well could change.
 Consider it beta quality at this point.
 Don't use it in production without testing it for yourself.
 Pull requests or issues for code, documentation or tests welcome!

 I aim to support Railo 4+ first, and ACF 10+ secondarily.
-You could probably back-port this project to tag based to as far as CF 8 - this is left as an exercise for the cursed.
+ACF 10 is the first version with anonymous functions and closures that this project depends heavily on.
 I am not interested in tag based pull requests for this project.

 ##Quick Start Guide: